Write snippets of code in C++, Python, Ruby, and others as documentation and execute them as regression tests.

 If you don’t have pip or python installed, check the download page.

-Now, write a tutorial, blog, how-to putting some examples in the middle (like this README); All the snippets and examples will be collected, executed and checked.
+That’s it!
+Now, write a tutorial, a blog or a how-to and put some examples in between (like this README.md that you are reading); All the snippets and examples will be collected, executed and checked.

 $ byexample -l python,ruby,shell README.md # run it # byexample: +skip [PASS] Pass: <...> Fail: <...> Skip: <...>